nathalieroemer/nathalieromer/content/_index.md

             show that while social interaction can improve performance, preference-based matching offsets better outcomes.
 Our findings imply that self-formed teams may be configured sub-optimally as they can be biased by social connections.{{< /spoiler >}}
-            - Group decisions (with [Alex Chan](https://www.alexchan.net/) and [Melisa Kurtis](https://ockenfels.uni-koeln.de/de/profil/melisa-kurtis))[draft in preparation]{{< spoiler text="Abstract" >}}Group decision-making is crucial in economic decisions, such as in corporate boards, research consortia, and hiring committees.
+            - Deliberate?
+An Experiment on Team Decision Making (with [Alex Chan](https://www.alexchan.net/) and [Melisa Kurtis](https://ockenfels.uni-koeln.de/de/profil/melisa-kurtis))[draft in preparation]{{< spoiler text="Abstract" >}}Team decision-making is crucial in economic decisions, such as in corporate boards, research consortia, and hiring committees.
 We experimentally investigate the effects of diversity in priors and input aggregation mechanism on team performance in an estimation task.
-Groups in our experiment share the common objective to accurately estimate the ”type” of an imperfectly observed candidate.
-First, we exogenously vary group member priors and group (prior) diversity.
-We find that fully diverse groups make more accurate estimations than partially diverse or homogenous groups.
+Teams in our experiment share the common objective to accurately estimate the ”type” of an imperfectly observed candidate.
+First, we exogenously vary team member priors and team (prior) diversity.
+We find that fully diverse teams make more accurate estimations than partially diverse or homogenous teams.
 Second, we vary the format of decision-making.
-The findings reveal that performance and benefits of diversity both depend on the group decision-making format.
-Group deliberation via online chat reduces accuracy.
-Initial speakers bias the group’s estimation towards their own priors, but first speakers with minority views (of priors) lead to more accurate group estimations.{{< /spoiler >}}
+The findings reveal that performance and benefits of diversity both depend on the team decision-making format.
+Team deliberation via online chat reduces accuracy.
+Initial speakers bias the team’s estimation towards their own priors, but first speakers with minority views (of priors) lead to more accurate team estimations.{{< /spoiler >}}
-            - The effect of advice on self-evaluation (with [Marina Schröder](https://www.inec.uni-hannover.de/de/schroeder))[draft in preparation]{{< spoiler text="Abstract" >}}We experimentally examine how different advice formats affect self-evaluations.
-We find that advice given based on noisy performance signals increases self-evaluations and success of highperformers while reducing success for low-performers.
-Both genders respond similarly to proactive advice, given before self-evaluation.
-However, reactive advice—given after a preliminary self-evaluation— has stronger effects on women.
-Consequently, high-performing women benefit from advice more than men, whereas low-performing women are disadvantaged.
-Effects differ due to asymmetric reactions to advice by men.
-Thus, while reactive advice promotes high-performing women when performance signals are accurate, it disproportionately harms them when misclassified.{{< /spoiler >}}
-            - The effect of affirmative action on self-promotion (with [Marina Schröder](https://www.inec.uni-hannover.de/de/schroeder))[piloting]{{< spoiler text="Abstract" >}}Prior literature has shown that affirmative action can affect effort choices, investments tournament entries or unethical behavior towards peers.
-In an experimental study, we seek to investigate effects of affirmative action on self-promotion.
-We systematically vary the disadvantage potentially affirmed individuals are facing, and whether affirmative action is in place or not.
-Aiming to understand whether affirmative action may lead to underinvestment in support, I assess impacts on willingness to pay for AI assistance in revising self-promotions.
-With these results, I aim to shed light on potential side effects of affirmative action for affirmed individuals and to current debates on the effectiveness of such policies.{{< /spoiler >}}
   - block: markdown
     id: wit
     content: